-Apple iPhone X problems continue to popup and some users are reporting lag, freezes, and other performance issues.
-In this guide we’ll show you how to fix poor iPhone X performance should you encounter it on your device.
+Apple iPhone X problems continue to emerge and some users are reporting lag, freezes, and other performance issues.

-New iPhone X users are reporting a wide variety of issues with the new 5.8-inch flagship.
+iPhone X users are reporting a wide variety of issues with the Apple’s 5.8-inch flagship.
 We’ve heard about FaceID problems, setup issues, battery life problems, and various issues with the device’s performance.

 The iPhone X utilizes powerful hardware, but some users are running into occasional lag, lockups, freezes, random reboots, and other common performance issues.

-These issues typically popup immediately after Apple releases a new iOS update (the iPhone X runs iOS 11.0.1 out of the box and it’s upgradable to iOS 11.1), but they can emerge at anytime.
+These issues typically popup immediately after Apple releases a new iOS update, but they can emerge at anytime.

 If your iPhone X starts to freeze, lag or randomly reboot, you don’t need to make an appointment at your local Apple Store right away.
 There’s a good chance you’ll be able to fix your problems from the comfort of your computer chair or couch.